laboon/CS1530_Spring2017/exercises/swing_exercise.md

 ```

-Their default text on the button is "_" (the String argument to the JButton constructor).
+Their default text on the button is `"_"` (the String argument to the JButton constructor).
 When a user presses a button, the associated ActionListener for the clicked button will have its actionPerformed(ActionEvent e) method called.
 We associated the listener with our button when we did the `_buttons[j].addActionListener(buttonListener);` statement.
 Now when a button is pressed, the actionPerformed event actions take place.
-If the text was a "_", it will be changed to an "X"; otherwise, it will be set back to "_".
+If the text was a `"_"`, it will be changed to an `"X"`; otherwise, it will be set back to `"_"`.

 Using the above code as a base, create one button and listener for the other panel in the layout (`newPanel`).